What qualifications do I need to become a nutritionist?

 Accreditation arrangements for the Advanced Diploma of Nutritional Medicine require the following study load for this qualification: Anatomy and Physiology, Biochemistry and Chemistry, Diagnosis, Pathology and Pharmacology, Nutrition, Professional practice studies, Communication, supervised clinical training, Safe Practice, First Aid Certificate.
 You will require professional accreditation in order to gain professional indemnity insurance and be able to legally practice as a nutritionist upon graduation from your studies.

-Our professional advice if wishing to become an appropriately qualified nutritionist and gain success in the nutrition industry is to choose a degree in nutrition and / or dietetics at a reputable Australian University.
-If you do choose to undertake the Advanced Diploma of Nutritional Medicine, be sure to choose a college or training provider that has a degree pathway qualification option (for example, at completion of your studies you can complete further study to attain a Bachelor of Health Science or degree recognised by the Nutriton Society of Australia or Dietitians Association of Australia at a reputable Australian University).
+Our professional advice if wishing to become an appropriately qualified nutritionist and gain success in the nutrition industry is to choose a degree in nutrition and / or dietetics at an Australian University.
+If you do choose to undertake the Advanced Diploma of Nutritional Medicine, be sure to choose a college or training provider that has a degree pathway qualification option (for example, at completion of your studies you can complete further study to attain a Bachelor of Health Science or degree recognised by the Nutrition Society of Australia or Dietitians Association of Australia at a reputable Australian University).

 Nutrition degree qualifications in Australia